Sibuchanda/crawler-engine/docs/mq.md

 ReceiveMessage() is a function that pop the message from the Queue

 - Parameters:
+  - queueName: string (The name of the queue)
 - Returns:
   - Returns []byte containing the message
   - Returns error (if occurred)

 ### PickQueues()

-PickQueues() is a function that Picks a random Queue from the slice, and returns it's Index.
+PickQueues() is a function that Picks a random Queue from the queues which is declared using DeclareQueue()

 - Parameters:
-  - queues: []MQ (Slice of MQ Types containing Queues)
 - Returns:
-  - Returns random index among the queues, If picking random index failed then it returns -1.
+  - Returns the ProbQueue Object
+  - Returns error (if occurred)